hashicorp/consul/website/source/docs/internals/architecture.html.md

 * Agent - An agent is the long running daemon on every node of the Consul cluster.
 It is started by running `consul agent`.
 The agent is able to run in either *client* or *server* mode.
-Since all nodes must be running an agent, it is simpler to refer to them as being either a client or server, but there are other instances of the agent.
+Since all nodes must be running an agent, it is simpler to refer to them as being either a client or server.
 All agents can run the DNS or HTTP interfaces, and are responsible for running checks and keeping services in sync.